Zacharilius/zacharilius.github.io/about.md

 group: navigation
 ---

-My name is Zachary Bensley and I'm a full stack developer based out of Seattle.
+My name is Zachary Bensley and I'm a full stack engineer based out of Seattle.
-When creating web applications, I focus on creating well-designed user experiences.
-I've currently working as a Django developer but I've also developed web applications in Java. <a href="mailto:zabensley@gmail.com">Contact me</a> if you want to collaborate on a project.
+I love writing code and making maps.
+Most of my personal projects try to incorporate my love of coding and maps.
+I'm currently working as full stack Django engineer. <a href="mailto:info@zacharilius.me">Contact me</a> if you want to collaborate on a project.